We’re married. What if we can’t agree on what happens to our property and debts after we separate or divorce?

 Sometimes a court gives you more time.
 But you have to explain why you needed more time to ask for an equalization payment.

-If you signed a marriage contract or a cohabitation agreement but one of you no longer wants to follow it, that person may ask the court for an order to set aside the marriage contract.
+If you signed a or a but one of you no longer wants to follow it, that person may ask the court for an order to set aside the marriage contract.
 This means the court allows them not to follow all or part of the agreement.

 But the other person can ask the court to make an order that divides your property in the way you agreed to in your agreement.